cambridge-cares/TheWorldAvatar/Agents/PIPSTimeSeriesAgent/README.md

 # Prerequisite
 1. It is necessary to have Keycloak set up properly.
 Refer to the official [Keycloak guides](https://www.keycloak.org/guides#getting-started) for how to get started.

 2. The TWA (TheWorldAvatar) stack can also be used to set up the Keycloak service along with a variety of other services.
-Refer to [Stack Manager](https://github.com/PIPS-project-DT/Digital-Factory-CARES-I2R/tree/main/Ontology-team/Stack/Deploy/stacks/dynamic/stack-manager) for more information.
+Refer to [Stack Manager](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Deploy/stacks/dynamic/stack-manager) for more information.

+3. It is necessary to have a PostgreSQL database set up properly.
+The tables and columns should have a structure similar to how the [OPCUAAgent](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Agents/OPCUAAgent) construct its tables and columns.
+This agent is originally designed to work with the [OPCUAAgent](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Agents/OPCUAAgent) but it is possible to reuse the agent for other databases as long as they have a similar structure.

 # Building the Agent
 The Agent is set up to use the Maven repository at https://maven.pkg.github.com/cambridge-cares/TheWorldAvatar/ (in addition to Maven central).
 You will need to provide your credentials in single-word text files located like this: